 - Durability is key.
 You want that King Kong luggage agent to be able to throw it around and have your best travel luggage survive.
 Can you really tell when you buy it?
 Suppose not.
 But then again you will have a gut feeling.
 Listen to it.
 If it feels cheap, well, it likely is.
 If it feels flimsy, well, it likely is.
 If it feels wobbly, well, it probably is.
 Do not try to save money on this piece that will hold your life for a few weeks or more.
 Make sure you will love it for years.

+- Top brands in reliable stores.
+In choosing a piece that you hope will become your best travel luggage, let’s not go to the lowest-end store around, ‘kay?
+This is an investment.
+You do get what you pay for when it comes to luggage.
+Stick with reliable brands that have been around for while.
 To make your decision, visit a few travel and outdoor stores – both reputable chains and specialty stores – and try the luggage.
 Wheel it around the store.
 Open it and close it.
 See how workable and intuitive straps and handles are.
 Back that up with online comparisons.
 But we will tell you from years of experience that seeing a piece is worth its weight in gold.

 Our picks for brands with the best travel luggage

 Pacsafe has built its well-deserved reputation on products that keep your possessions and information secure.
 Its product line includes camera bags, suitcases, backpacks and portable safes, not to mention cables, locks and security accessories.
 We have recently tested and fallen in love with the Toursafe Exp29 wheeled gear bag.
 Its versatility and durability shined through during an Argentina adventure featuring seven flights, and a week of banging around the dusty high-plateau of Puna in a 4WD.